RahulModak74/working_agents/README.md

-# Enhanced Multi-Agent System as deterministic alternative to MCP(For Linux Operating System-use WSL for Windows )
+# Enhanced Multi-Agent System as deterministic alternative to MCP(For Linux Operating System-use WSL for Windows..
+Full ZIP file in Agentic_AI_Platform directory of this repo )

 A new  approach to AI agent orchestration that is DETERMINISTIC  with minimal code and maximum capability.
 This system provides powerful multi-agent workflows through simple JSON configuration rather than complex Python code and overcomes MCP's main problem(Non-Deterministic).